Architecture

 Design Principles

 Per-market isolation.
-Each market's orderbook state is isolated via EIP-1167 minimal proxy clones.
-This prevents cross-market contention and bounds worst-case gas costs to a single market's depth.
+Each market's orderbook state is isolated via per-market mappings within the singleton OrderBook contract.
+Segment trees are allocated per-side per-market, preventing cross-market contention and bounding worst-case gas costs to a single market's depth.

 Bounded iteration.
 No contract function iterates over an unbounded set.
 Segment trees provide O(log N) operations.
-Claim and prune functions take explicit order ID arrays from the caller.
+Batch order count is capped at MAX_ORDERS_PER_BATCH (1600) with automatic overflow to the next batch.

 Permissionless operations.
-Clearing, resolution, and pruning are all callable by anyone.
-Economic incentives (resolver bounty, pruner bounty) ensure they happen without relying on trusted operators.
+Clearing and resolution are callable by anyone.
+Economic incentives ensure they happen without relying on trusted operators.

 Last updated